Saturday, January 31, 2009

 In simple terms, the shares of the siblings (B, C and D) who are still alive are greater than that of the nephews and nieces U,V, W and X. This is because they will inherit fully their share while the nephews and nieces will divide among themselves the respective share that was supposed to go to A.

 As I said, the right of representation is discussed in Articles 970 to 977 of the NCC.
 What about grandnephews and grandnieces?
-Well Article 972 provides that the right of representation extends only to nephews and nieces.
+Well Article 972 provides that, in the collateral line, the right of representation extends only to nephews and nieces.
+In other words, grandnephews and grandnieces cannot inherit by right of representation from their unmarried great-uncles or great-aunts.